 College of Education > Faculty & Staff > Faculty A-Z > Horace Hall

-Horace R. Hall, PhD is Associate Professor in the departments of Teacher Education and Critical Ethnic Studies.
+Horace R. Hall, PhD is Professor in the departments of Teacher Education, Critical Ethnic Studies, and African Black Diaspora.
 He is also a member of the Society of Vincent de Paul Professors, an organization of faculty whose goal is to enhance the educational mission of the University in ways consistent with its distinctive values around Vincentian personalism, social justice, and service.